Racism and the Economy: Focus on Employment

 As silly as that sounds, when we consider the origins of race as a social construct, the racial disparities we observe across any number of economic outcomes should come as no surprise.
 Since this nation’s inception, race has been used to systematically exclude, marginalize, exploit, and generate unequal economic outcomes, while also being used to justify and normalize those unequal outcomes.

-- Black workers are far more likely to be unemployed than white workers – typically twice as likely.
+- Black workers are far more likely to be unemployed than white workers—typically twice as likely (Figure A).
 Even at the historically low rates of unemployment reached in 2019, this was the case overall and at nearly every level of education.
-In practical terms, this means that black workers are not just twice as likely to be unemployed as similarly educated white workers but are often more likely to be unemployed than less-educated white workers.
+In practical terms, this means that Black workers are not just twice as likely to be unemployed as similarly educated white workers but are often more likely to be unemployed than less-educated white workers.

-- Among the employed, black workers face large pay disparities relative to white workers.
-These black-white wage gaps have grown over the last 40 years (1979-2019) and are largely unexplained by factors associated with individual productivity.
-In 2019, the average hourly wage of black workers was 26.5% less than that of white workers (dark blue line).
+- Among the employed, Black workers face large pay disparities relative to white workers (Figure B).
+These Black–white wage gaps have grown over the last 40 years (1979–2019) and are largely unexplained by factors associated with individual productivity.
+In 2019, the average hourly wage of Black workers was 26.5% less than that of white workers (dark blue line).
 Relative to white workers with the same education, of the same age and gender, and living in the same geographic division, the gap was 14.9% (light blue line, regression-adjusted gap).
-In other words, less than half the observed black-white difference in average hourly wage is explained by the main factors presumed to determine pay.
+In other words, less than half the observed Black–white difference in average hourly wage is explained by the main factors presumed to determine pay.

-- The intersection of race and gender imposes a dual wage penalty on black women.
-In 2019, black women (dark blue line) were paid 33.7% less than their white male counterparts, which was a much larger gap than that faced by either white women (25.7% – light blue line) or black men (22.2% -red line).
+- The intersection of race and gender imposes a dual wage penalty on Black women (Figure C).
+In 2019, Black women (dark blue line) were paid 33.7% less than their white male counterparts, which was a much larger gap than that faced by either white women (25.7%—light blue line) or Black men (22.2%—red line).
 This is even after the sharp downward trend in the gender wage gap that occurred throughout the 1980s and essentially stopped in the mid-1990s.

-- There has been insufficient vigilance in fighting unemployment since the late 1970s – the same period of time that we have observed growing wage inequality overall and widening wage gaps between black and white workers.
+- There has been insufficient vigilance in fighting unemployment since the late 1970s—the same period of time that we have observed growing wage inequality overall and widening wage gaps between Black and white workers (Figure D).
 This graph shows the actual rate of unemployment (dark blue) and estimates of the natural rate of unemployment (also referred to as the non-accelerating inflation rate of unemployment or NAIRU).
 Between 1979 and 2019, the actual unemployment rate exceeded estimates of the NAIRU by an average of roughly 0.8 percentage points each year.
-I’m going to argue that the Fed’s monetary policy has been too contractionary in the decades since 1979 and this has had an adverse effect on closing the black-white wage gap.
+I’m going to argue that the Fed’s monetary policy has been too contractionary in the decades since 1979 and that this has had an adverse effect on closing the Black–white wage gap.
 I’ll say more about this particular point later.

 The persistent racial disparities we observe in unemployment and wages arguably provide the most compelling evidence of structural racism in the labor market.

-Another defining feature of racial inequality in the labor market are the large disparities in pay between black and white workers.
-I remind you that racial pay gaps persist even after accounting for factors commonly associated with individual productivity (education or skills) and have in fact gotten worse over the last forty years.
-One of the most troubling aspects of growing black-white wage gaps is the fact that they have grown most among college-educated workers; those presumed to have done all the “right” things, yet still receive lower returns on their investment in higher education than their white counterparts.
+Another defining feature of racial inequality in the labor market are the large disparities in pay between Black and white workers.
+I remind you that racial pay gaps persist even after accounting for factors commonly associated with individual productivity (education or skills) and have in fact gotten worse over the last 40 years.
+One of the most troubling aspects of growing Black–white wage gaps is the fact that they have grown most among college-educated workers; those presumed to have done all the “right” things, yet who still receive lower returns on their investment in higher education than their white counterparts.

-Unlike unemployment rates that are characterized by a nearly constant 2-to-1 ratio, there have been 4 distinct periods of change in black-white wage inequality.
+Unlike unemployment rates that are characterized by a nearly constant 2-to-1 ratio, there have been four distinct periods of change in Black–white wage inequality.
 These periods of change have often been consistent with distinctive shifts in policy.

-For example, the narrowing of the gap from the late 1960s through the 1970s can be traced to the passage of important Civil rights legislation, and active enforcement of anti-discrimination and affirmative action policy which also contributed to narrowing of the educational attainment gap between Blacks and whites.
+For example, the narrowing of the gap from the late 1960s through the 1970s can be traced to the passage of important civil rights legislation and active enforcement of anti-discrimination and affirmative action policy that also contributed to narrowing of the educational attainment gap between Blacks and whites.

 On the other hand, the widening of the gap since the 1980s is associated with retrenchment on anti-discrimination policy, in combination with policies and practices that fueled growing wage inequality, including failure to increase the federal minimum wage as the cost of living rose, a decline in union representation, and weaker macroeconomic conditions.

-Since the 1980s, there has only be one very brief period of when the gap narrowed, and that occurred during the last five years of the 1990s economic boom.
-Notably, the unemployment rate was consistently lower than the natural rate of unemployment for almost 4 years during that time, and without runaway inflation.
+Since the 1980s, there has only been one very brief period of when the gap narrowed, and that occurred during the last five years of the 1990s economic boom.
+Notably, the unemployment rate was consistently lower than the natural rate of unemployment for almost four years during that time, and without runaway inflation.

-I want to take a moment here to connect black-white wage inequality with the Fed mandate to maximize employment.
-Between 1979 and 2019, the ratio of Black to white median wages fell by 8 percentage points (from .83 to .75).
+I want to take a moment here to connect Black–white wage inequality with the Fed mandate to maximize employment.
+Between 1979 and 2019, the ratio of Black-to-white median wages fell by 8 percentage points (from 0.83 to 0.75).
 Recall that in the last slide I showed, the actual unemployment rate exceeded estimates of the NAIRU by an average of 0.8 percentage points each year during the same time.